How to pass your driving theory test

 Do I actually need to take a test?

-If you’re a learner, or you’re upgrading your existing licence to drive something else e.g. a motorbike, you’ll need to pass a theory test, and will need a provisional licence to take the test.
+If you’re a learner, or you’re upgrading your existing licence to drive something else, you’ll need to pass a theory test.
+You'll also need a provisional licence to take the test.

-If you’re upgrading from an automatic to a manual licence, you don’t need to sit the test again – but you’ll need to re-sit the practical test.
+If you’re upgrading from an automatic to a manual licence, you don’t need to sit the test again.
+But you will need to re-sit the practical test.

 How much does it cost?

-The driving theory test costs £23 for cars.
+The driving theory test costs £23 for cars and motorbikes.
 Unlike the practical car driving test, the cost of the theory test is the same no matter when you take it.

 The Highway Code and other guides